quid/refraction/README.md

 ## What can we do for you?

-Companies' styleguides are usually meant to be used by the company itself, with little benefits for the community.
+Companies' UI frameworks are usually meant to be used by the company itself, with little benefits for the community.

 Our goal with this project, instead, is to provide a lot of highly reusable libraries